Three seriously injured in shooting at Bray Boxing Club

 Three men have been seriously injured in a shooting at a boxing club in Bray, Co Wicklow.

-Gardaí responded to the incident which occured at the Bray Boxing Club in the Harbour, Bray, at about 6.55am.
+Gardaí responded to the incident which occurred at the Bray Boxing Club in the Harbour, Bray, at about 6.55am.

 The suspect left the scene in a white or silver van, possibly a Ford, with British number plates.